 - 1. All participants and volunteers shall comply with County Ordinance §8.40 governing special events. - 2.
-Road closures and restrictions may be possible due to wildland fire.
-Rerouting of event routes and/or allowance for emergency access may be necessary.
+Event organizers and runners need to allow access for emergency vehicles as required. - 3.
+Event organizers must comply with the information as submitted in the Special Event application.